I’m a solo traveller, how do I book a tour?

 Ideally about 15 mins before a tour starts.
 We try and get away on time so if you’re late, you could miss out.
-If the tour is fully booked we can normally only wait for up to 5 minutes after the start time of the tour as otherwise it is unfair on the people that are on time.
+If the tour is fully booked we only wait for 5 minutes after the start time of the tour as otherwise it is unfair on the people that are on time.

 What is your Cancellation Policy?

-If you have booked and paid for a cycle tour DIRECTLY WITH US and then changed your mind we need at least 24 hours notice (from the time your booked tour is due to start) for cancellations, please confirm this with an email AND a telephone call (your refund will be less 10% + VAT as the booking company takes a fee of 10% + VAT) If the weather turns bad on the day of your tour and you don’t want to cycle, you will be offered a chance to rebook your tour.
-If you can’t rebook then you will get a 25% refund which will be credited back to your account within 10 days.
+If you have booked and paid for a cycle tour DIRECTLY WITH US and then changed your mind we need at least 72 hours notice (from the time your booked tour is due to start) for cancellations, please confirm this with an email AND a telephone call (you will receive a refund of 50%).
+If you want to cancel less than 72 hours before your tour is due to start there is no refund.
+If the weather turns bad on the day of your tour and you don’t want to cycle, you will be offered a chance to re-book your tour.
+If you can’t re-book then there will be no refund.
 We can’t control the weather (unfortunately!) but costs to the business are still incurred and these have to be covered.